cloudmesh-community/fa18-523-67/project-report/project-report.md

 Following methods are used for analysis to make observations and conclusions from data:

-- Logistic Regression, Multinomial Naïve Bayes and Random Forest algorithm These are used to predict rating based on text review.
+- Logistic Regression, Multinomial Naïve Bayes and Random Forest algorithm:
+	These are used to predict rating based on text review.
 This will help understand and predict how well text review and ratings match.
 Low accuracy means there is more to ratings that just text review.
 High accuracy means ratings accurately capture sentiments in text   review.
-- Count, Term Frequency Inverse Document Frequency (tfidf) vectorizer, and Linear SVC.
-These help with understanding which words are most commonly used in reviews for a restaurant and help gain insight on why certain place might be famous or infamous for.
+- Count, Term Frequency Inverse Document Frequency (tfidf) vectorizer, and Linear
+  SVC: These help with understanding which words are most commonly used in reviews for a restaurant and help gain insight on why certain place might be famous or infamous for.
-- Centrality measurements
+- Centrality measurements:
   -	Degree centrality
   -	Closeness centrality
-- Community detection
+- Community detection:
   Both centrality measurements and community detection help finding various patterns in network.
 This can reveal how and if which type restaurant tends to get higher/lower rating depending on its distance from downtown or geographical location etc.